raspberrypilearning/encoded-art/en/step_6.md

 --- /code ---

-If your dictionary is in lowercase you should use `name.lower()`, but if you entered the letters in uppercase you should use `name.upper()`.
+If your dictionary is in lower case, you should use `name.lower()`, but if you entered the letters in upper case you should use `name.upper()`.

 --- /collapse ---